AuDigitalHealth/ci-medicare-records/pages/_includes/observation-aircovid19immstatus-1-intro.md

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that:
 * the patient is identified with an IHI in subject.identifier, not with a reference to a Patient resource
+* resources in an immunisation summary share a common value in identifier